viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

 Enter `my-camera` as the name, then click **Create** to add the camera.

-Click the **Video Path** field to reveal a drop-down populated with camera paths that have been identified on your machine.
+Click the **Video Path** field to reveal a dropdown populated with camera paths that have been identified on your machine.

 Select the path to the camera you want to use.